Charity Hospital (New Orleans): History

 During the yellow fever epidemic of 1858, 2,727 patients were admitted and of them 1,382 died of the disease.
 Total patient admission that year was 11,337, being 9,135 males and 2,202 females.

 By the 20th century, the city of New Orleans was rapidly expanding, and the demand for indigent medical services again exceeded Charity Hospital capacity.
 A sixth hospital was built on Tulane Avenue in 1939.
-At the time it was the second largest hospital in the United States with 2,680 beds.
+At the time it was the second-largest hospital in the United States, with 2,680 beds.
+The mechanical engineer Karl von Terzaghi inspected the new structure and determined that it was sinking at a rate of 1+1/8 in per year.

 The building's cornerstone lists the Federal Emergency Administration of Public Works (later called the Public Works Administration) as the building authority.
 The architects were Weiss, Dreyfous & Seiferth, who were also responsible for the Louisiana State Capitol in Baton Rouge.
 The hospital features two stone bas-reliefs and a cast-aluminum screen called Louisiana at Work and Play, all by artist Enrique Alférez.

 The LSU Health Sciences Center in New Orleans (LSUHSC-NO) was built adjacent to Charity Hospital in 1931 under the aegis of Louisiana Governor Huey Pierce Long.
-Serving one of the largest populations of uninsured citizens, Charity Hospital also boasted the #2 Level I Trauma Center in the nation, with the #1 rank belonging to Cook County Hospital in Chicago, Illinois.
+Serving one of the largest populations of uninsured citizens, Charity Hospital also boasted the No. 2 Level I Trauma Center in the nation, with the No. 1 rank belonging to Cook County Hospital in Chicago, Illinois.

 In 1968, the hospital lost a malpractice case before the U.S. Supreme Court.
 In Louise Levy, Administratrix v.
 Louisiana through the Charity Hospital of Louisiana at New Orleans Board of Administrators, et al., the court ruled that a child born out of wedlock could not be prevented from suing on behalf of a deceased parent.

 The Louisiana Department of Health and Human Resources (DHH) took control of Charity Hospital in 1970.
 The hospital was transferred to the Louisiana Health Care Authority (LHCA) in 1991 and to the LSU System in 1997.